eclab/grains/dave/docs/TRS.md

 The screw terminal block breaks out the TRS tip, ring, and sleeve to three wire screws so we can easily attach our two wires.
 Here's the configuration I am using.
 Note that my block says "L" (for "Left" -- the TIP), "R" (for "Right" -- the RING) and the Ground symbol for the Sleeve.
 I have connected the GRAINS output to "R" and +5V to "L".
 You can get +5V from current Master I/O units, or from modules 4ATT/MIX, or even directly from the bus cable itself if you're careful.
 I'd make the +5V wire red to make it clear what's what.

 Once you've hooked up the wires, you just plug the terminal block into the TRS socket.
-It's working so for the MB/1.
-Haven't tried the MASTER I/O yet.
+It's working so far for the MB/1.
+I haven't tried the MASTER I/O yet.
 Once again, I'm providing this information to early adopters, but I WILL NOT BE HELD RESPONSIBLE if this information is wrong and/or somehow you damage something.
 Caveat Emptor.

 ![Configuration of the screw terminal block attached to an MB/1.](TRS.png)